markwoodhall/clj-ravendb/README.md

 lein test
 ```

-The tests for this project use a database hosted at [RavenHQ](http://www.ravenhq.com) and use an OAuth version of the client.
+The tests for this project run agaist a cloud hosted RavenDB 3.0 instace at [RavenHQ](http://www.ravenhq.com) and use an OAuth version of the client.

+All functonality has been tested against RavenDB 2.5 as well.

 ## License